marafathussain/ML_book_easy/chapters/chapter2.md

 **Example**: In a depression registry, participants with severe depression are more likely to refuse to complete the survey about depression severity.

-In biological research: Gene expression below the detection limit is missing precisely because it's low.
+In biological research: Gene expression below the detection limit is missing precisely because it is low.
 This is the most problematic type.

 **Example in RNA-seq data:**